Pubs Selling Real Ale

 22 Earlsdon Street

 Popular pub at the heart of the bustling community of Earlsdon.
-At busier times up to three changing beers may be available, with the added advantage of table service.
+At busier times up to five cask ales may be available, with the added advantage of table service.
 No meals are offered but the pub serves bar snacks including award-winning pork pies.
+Meals can be bought at the next-door restaurant and consumed in the patio area.
 The back room is available for functions, and an attractive walled patio area to the rear of the pub is extremely popular during the summer months.

 - City Arms 1 Earlsdon Street Coventry: Earlsdon CV5 6EP (024) 7671 8170